 Interstitial ads might sound like a good idea when it comes to getting impressions from users.
 However, before running them on your platform, make sure you know that these ads are right for you.

-As we discussed, interstitial ads work best when placed between transition points; points, when the user is expecting a break.
+As we discussed, interstitial ads work best when placed between transition points, i.e., when the user is expecting a break.
 By doing this, the user might take a good look at the ads and click on them.
 Examine the app or site flow to find the best place and time to display interstitial ads.

 Banner Ads vs Interstitial Ads

-How Google Penalizes Publishers for Interstitial Ads?
+Google Penalties for Interstitial Ads:

 Interstitial Ads Penalty Exceptions